shreyas1230/llama_hackathon/README.md

-# 🧠 Streamlit File & Image Retrieval App
+# 🦙 Your Pet Llama

 This is a powerful and interactive web application built with [Streamlit](https://streamlit.io/) for retrieving files and images using natural language and visual queries.
 It leverages [LlamaIndex](https://github.com/jerryjliu/llama_index), OpenAI’s CLIP for multimodal embeddings, and supports vector database integrations with Postgres and Qdrant.
 Local language model inference is enabled via [Ollama](https://ollama.com/), making the app entirely self-hostable.